bloominstituteoftechnology/User-Interface-Project-Week/PRESENTATION.md

 - [x] Host your site on a domain you own

 - [x] Create 2 more pages named "About Us" and "Projects".
 Be creative on what kind of content you would put in there but match the heading layout of the services/contact us pages.
 Be sure to add the new pages to the menu system as well.

+- [x] Create a carousel showcasing the projects.